 Ellen Hornor earned a bachelor’s degree in English with emphasis on film and women’s studies from University of Illinois at Urbana-Champaign.
 While completing her studies, she spent almost two years as a proofreading intern for Dalkey Archive Press.
 She began working at Chicago Review Press in 2012 as a dedicated editorial and marketing intern.
 Later that year, she joined the team full-time as editorial assistant, and in 2015 she was promoted to project editor.

 Lindsey Schauer joined Chicago Review Press in 2015.
-She has been in book publishing both as an in-house and a freelance editor for over six years and has worked on everything from academic monographs to trade fiction.
+She has been in book publishing both as an in-house and a freelance editor since 2009 and has worked on everything from academic monographs to trade fiction.
 Lindsey is a graduate of Western Michigan University and has a master’s in publishing from the George Washington University.

 Jonathan Hahn is the in-house designer at Chicago Review Press.
 Along with designing many covers and interiors, he also directs a stable of freelance designers on additional projects.
 Some of his most recent work includes the covers for Hendrix on Hendrix, The Audacity of Hops, The Hemingway Cookbook, Occupants, Dirty South, The Upset, and the MiniWeapons of Mass Destruction series.
 He also designs all of the ads and marketing materials for Chicago Review Press.

 Mary Kravenas joined Chicago Review Press in 2007.
 She works closely with authors on the marketing of their books, which includes advertising, online presence, and author events.
 She also maintains the social networking accounts for Chicago Review Press and attends industry and consumer shows.
 She was previously employed at McDougal Littell and Sourcebooks.